aces/Loris/docs/API/InstrumentFormat.md

         descriptions of the types below only specify if it's required, but these restrictions apply to all types where it's required.

-`Description`: The human readable description of this element, such
+`Description`: An object containing the human readable descriptions of this element keyed by language, `              used as question or label text.
+This may or may not be required
-               as question or label text.
-This may or may not be required depending on element type.
+               depending on element type.

 `Options`: An object containing the type dependent options for this element.
 If omitted